OAuth Client Implementation

 Authorization Request

-• PKCE is required, so a secret value is generated and stored, and a derived challenge is included in the request
+token is required, and will be used to reference this authorization request with the subsequent response callback - PKCE is required, so a secret value is generated and stored, and a derived challenge is included in the request

-• scopes value is included here, and must include atproto
+value is included here, and must includeatproto

-• the client generates a new DPoP key for the user/session and uses it starting with the PAR request
+, signed using the secret client authentication key - the client generates a new DPoP key for the user/session and uses it starting with the PAR request

 The initial response will be a DPoP error, with the server nonce included in an HTTP header.
 The client includes this nonce in a new DPoP JWT and retries the request.

-The Authorization Server will receive the PAR request and use the client_id URL to resolve the client metadata document.
-If all goes well, the server returns a request_uri token to the client.
+URL to resolve the client metadata document.
+If all goes well, the server returns a request_uri

 The client persists information about the session to some form of storage.
 This might be a database (for a web service backend) or web platform storage like IndexedDB (for a browser app).

-Then the client redirects the user via browser to the Authorization Server’s auth endpoint, including the request_uri as a URL parameter.
+Then the client redirects the user via browser to the Authorization Server’s auth endpoint, including the request_uri

 The user will authenticate with the server and approve the authorization request, using the "authorization interface" on the PDS/entryway.